 HOW DOES RANSOMWARE ENCRYPTION PROTECTION WORK?

-Ransomware Encryption Protection operates on behavioral analysis (it triggers detections based on rules that mimic ransomware behavior) and is processing kernel events for I/O reads, writes, directory enumeration, and file execution.
+Ransomware Encryption Protection operates on behavioral analysis (it triggers detections based on rules that mimic ransomware behavior) and processes kernel events for I/O reads, writes, directory enumeration, and file execution.
 Patterns are matched against the collected events after studying the same patterns that are being created by actual ransomware.
 The engine will allow approximately 3-average-size files (depending on the size of the files and the ransomware speed, more files could get encrypted.
 For example, ransomware could easily encrypt more than 3 files sizing 20 KBs) to get encrypted until it will give the verdict that the process is suspicious.
 Once flagged, details about the suspicious process are gathered and sent to the HEIMDAL servers.
-These details include the process command line arguments, the network connections (IP Address and Port), read/write operation count at the moment of detection, and as well the process tree from the suspicious process with trace-back to the root process.
+These details include the process command line arguments, the network connections (IP Address and Port), read/write operation count at the moment of detection, and the process tree from the suspicious process with trace-back to the root process.
 The Ransomware Encryption Protection module is based on the new Windows service called Heimdal Insights.
 The service is responsible for permanently scanning the active processes and mapping out each process action, as well as searching for encryption patterns in the running processes.
 The Heimdal Insights service will run only if the module is enabled in the Group Policy.
 If REP is disabled in the Group Policy, the Heimdal Insights service will be present but will not run.

 HEIMDAL AGENT - RANSOMWARE ENCRYPTION PROTECTION